-February 2017 Winter Waterfall Tour
+February Winter Waterfall Tour 2018

-February Winter Waterfall Tour
+February Winter Waterfall Tour 2018

 Based out of Fall Creek Falls State Park

-- Also included are meals, lodging and transportation to our various destinations
+- Also included are meals, lodging and transportation to our various destinations.

-- Please call Connie to reserve your spot today at 800-250-8610.
+- Please call Connie or Renee to reserve your spot today at 800-250-8610.

-Day 1: February 17
+Day 1: Monday, February 19

-Day 2: February 18
+Day 2: Tuesday, February 20

-Day 3: February 19
+Day 3: Wednesday, February 21

-7:30 AM: Group breakfast at the Fall Creek Falls Restaurant and check out of your rooms.
+7:30 AM to 8:30 AM: Meet for group breakfast at park restaurant and check out of your rooms.

 About Your Guides

-State Naturalist, Randy Hedgepath has more than 32 years of experience with Tennessee State Parks.
+State Naturalist, Randy Hedgepath has more than 34 years of experience with Tennessee State Parks.
 Randy has served as a Ranger Naturalist at South Cumberland and Radnor Lake State Parks.
 He was appointed State Naturalist for Tennessee State Parks in 2007.
 A graduate of UT-Martin and former National Park Service Interpretive Specialist, Randy is one of the most sought after interpretive specialists in the southeastern United States.

 Park Ranger Cara Alexander graduated from U. T. Knoxville with a B.S. in Forestry and a minor in Wildlife and Fisheries Science.
 She began her career with Tennessee State Parks as the Seasonal Interpretive Ranger at Davy Crockett Birthplace and Fall Creek Falls State Parks.
 As a full time Ranger since 2011, Cara has worked at the Bicentennial Capitol Mall State Park in Nashville and at Fall Creek Falls State Park.
 Her interests include hiking, birding, and photography.

-*Photo is of Greeter Falls
+*Photo: Greeter Falls